Stimulants Addiction Signs

 • Negative impact on work or school performance

-These are the most common signs of stimulant addiction, however, others can come to the forefront along the way.
-This is particularly true if a person is abusing another type of drug or alcohol at the same time.
-In this case, it can be a challenge to pinpoint which signs and symptoms are associated with stimulant use and which ones can be attributed to the other substance.
+These are the most common signs of stimulant addiction; however, there are others.
+This is particularly true if a person is abusing another drug or alcohol simultaneously.
+In this case, it can be a challenge to pinpoint which signs and symptoms are associated with stimulant use and which are attributed to the other substance.

-In the event that a person is abusing this type of drug, the withdrawal process can be long, uncomfortable, and often times painful.
+The withdrawal process from stimulant drugs can be long, uncomfortable, and often times painful.
 This is due to a variety of withdrawal symptoms, including:

 • Depression